TiDeane/TupleSpaces-SD/README.md

 mvn exec:java
 ```

-Clients will automatically connect to the NameServer to look for available servers with the name "**TupleSpace**" and qualifier "**A**", choosing the first one from the list returned by the NameServer or shutting down if no servers are available.
+Clients will automatically connect to the NameServer to look for available servers with the service name "**TupleSpace**", creating non-blocking stubs to each server or shutting down if less than 3 servers are available (A, B and C).
 For additional debug information, append ``-Ddebug`` to the end of the command.

-The NameServer returns all servers with the given service name and qualifier, or all servers with the given service name if no qualifier is specified.

 ## Built With